mkiravn/spatial-rare-alleles/README.md

 # spatial-rare-alleles

 Welcome to the project!

-Simulations and sfs sampling run via snakemake pipeline
+Here's what you do:

+You can run simulations by executing snakemake from the command line

-submit snakemake to clustsnakemake --cluster "sbatch -A pi-jnovembre -t 01:00:00 -p jnovembre --mem=20000" --jobs 1
+`snakemake --cluster "sbatch -A pi-jnovembre -t 24:00:00 -p bigmem2 --mem=40000" --jobs 10`

-and don't forget to modify jobs and memory within rule!

-or with profile snakemake --profile slurm/

-might need to make logs directory
+Some of the larger simulations require running on bigmem2.
+The memory requirement for the simulation rule can be specified within it.
+Each simulation will end up in a folder in the `sims` directory with the name as the parameter combination.

+After that, there are a couple more steps:
+* Sample the SFS for each simulation run.
+You can do this in snakemake, or (as I've been doing more commonly) from the command line with `write_sfs_parallel.sh`.
+I've been running with 1000 samples and 100 iterations, but this can be changed within the script
+* Now you need to compute the SFS into one file.
+You can do this with the command `Rscript scripts/compile.R inputdir` where `inputdir` is your directory of choice.
+This will create an output called `summary.df` with the compiled data.